shoaibkhan17/JumpIN/readme.txt

 - Square Class:

 -----------The Square class extends JButton.
 Squares appear on the GUI as buttons.
 Each square retains its location and the piece on top of it.
+The reason square would extend JButton was a design decision in order to make in easy in the GUI, because when we initialize the squares, we create the buttons at the same time.

 - View Class:

 ----------The View class is a class that builds and displays a visual representation of the model as a GUI.
 It has a controller, which it alerts when a button or menu is clicked and, a Board which it uses to build the GUI.
+The reason why view has a JFrame as an instance variable is that we can display the GUI.
+If we extended JFrame, we might be limiting ourselves, because it could be that we need to have view extend something else in the future, and we can only do single-class inheritance.
+It should be noted that the view also has a reference to the model (board), as well as the the controller, as per the MVC pattern.
+Our design decision therefore was to use this well-known and easy to implement design pattern to organize our classes.

 - LevelBuilder Class: